All Products

 yundun-sas:DescribeInstanceStatistics

-Queries the threat statistics of an asset.
+Queries the risk statistics of assets.

 yundun-sas:PauseClient

-Enables or pauses the client.
+Enables or pauses the agent client.

 yundun-sas:ModifyTagWithUuid

-Modifies the name of an asset tag or the assets that are included in a specified tag.
+Modifies the name of an asset tag or modifies the assets that are included in a specified tag.

 yundun-sas:RefreshAssets